dmksolita/Solitarian/src/content/posts/the-solitarian-way.md

 ## Help is never awkward here

-One of the nicest things about Solitarian is how normal it is to ask for help — and how normal it is to offer it.
+One of the nicest things about Solita is how normal it is to ask for help — and how normal it is to offer it.

 Sometimes that is a quick message: “Can you sanity-check this before I send it?”
 Sometimes it is someone staying on a call for ten extra minutes because they can see you are nearly there.
 Sometimes it is a colleague sharing what they learned the hard way so you do not have to learn it twice.